teambit/docs/docs/overriding-component.md

 }
 ```

-### Exclusion / Propagation

 ### Overrides precedence

 The following rules apply when specifying precedence from highest to lowest (this applies for the same rules.
 Multiple rules can be applied from different specifications):

 - Component's package json
 - Component's definition in workspace overrides
 - Glob pattern overrides are applied with right most specifity has higher priority.
-I.e. if you have a `/foo/bar/component`, `/*/bar/*` will have higher priority over `/foo/*/`.
+I.e. if you have a `foo/bar/component`, `*/bar/*` will have higher priority over `foo/*/*`.

+### Propagation

+By default, each component will only have only the most specific rule applied on it.
+If you want the rule to be applied with other rules, you should specify `propagate: true` for the rule.

 ## Overriding Options